So you want to be a trader?

 What you need to bear in mind is that this is a prop trading firm.
 As you progress people will be more than happy to share a trade idea or two and pass on some ever-elusive ‘edge’.
 But at the end of the day, it’s you that’s clicking the mouse.
 No one else can put the trade on for you.
 Furthermore, edge comes and goes.
 If you’re going to be successful you need to learn how to find good trades yourself.
 This is a necessary skill because if a strategy dries up you need to be comfortable enough to go searching for another one.
 And no one can do that for you.
 Not here anyway.

-So you’re going to have many many losers; you’re going to get reamed by a trainer for poor discipline/risk management; you’re going to make awkward small talk in a kitchen with someone fully aware you’re full of garbage, and you’re going to feel the crushing weight of how difficult it can be to ‘make it’ as a trader as the market hands you beating after beating.
+So you’re going to have many many losers; you’re going to get lectured by a trainer for poor discipline/risk management; you’re going to make awkward small talk in a kitchen with someone fully aware you’re full of garbage, and you’re going to feel the crushing weight of how difficult it can be to ‘make it’ as a trader as the market hands you beating after beating.
 So, why on earth would you do this?

 The internship is beyond good.
 The hours are so sound, and you get to play around on professional-level trading software in a wild and crazy market with next to no real-life consequences.
 You also get full career accounts from trainees, junior traders, and senior traders, who will spell out how they managed to get to their stage of a trading career.
-Alright, so you’re still an unpaid intern who is kind of left to their own devices on the trading floor in a prop trading firm but it’s not like you’ve to go make tea for everyone.
+Alright, so you’re still an unpaid intern who is kind of left to their own devices on the trading floor in a prop trading firm but it’s not like you have to make tea for everyone.

 The hard work is ahead of you if you decide to stick it out.
 Nonetheless, diving headfirst into the full trainee program with no idea of how hard the work is can be incredibly difficult.
 It’s been done but a hell of a lot of people will find out very quickly that it’s not for them.
 The internship cuts through all that.